Skip to main content

 Create or edit workflow

-If you have the appropriate permissions, you can edit existing workflows by clicking on "edit".
+If you have the appropriate permissions, you can edit existing workflows by clicking on the pencil symbol (edit).
 A workflow is always a linear process: The SIP is sent into a pipeline in which one step after the other is processed.
 In case of an error the execution stops and omits any subsequent steps.

 Edit workflow